EliasGrande/GreaseTools/README.md

 	dn | dist-name [-s suffix] [inputfile]
 		Print  out a dist filename using metadata @name and @version.
-If suffix is not specified, it defualts to '-min'.
+If suffix is not specified, it defualts to '.user.js'.
 For example  if
-		@name is 'Cool Script' and @version is '1.2.1', it prints 'cool- script-1.2.1-min.user.js'.
+		@name is 'Cool Script' and @version is '1.2.1', it prints 'cool- script-1.2.1.user.js'.

 	y | yui [args...]
 		Just call yuicompressor with the given args and STDIN.